jamiewilliamsxyz/bookmark-manager/README.md

 - Add or remove tags on bookmark cards
 - Search and filter bookmarks
 - Bookmarks persist across devices for each user
+- Bookmarks cached in the browser for faster loading
 - Fully responsive design for desktop and mobile

 ### 🖼️ Preview